 When looking to move to the European Union, American professionals typically encounter two distinct pathways to secure work and residence permits.

-- The first is through employment with an established firm, where Highly Skilled Migrant (HSM) visas are commonly used.
-This can be a These visas are designed to attract top-tier talent and generally streamline the process for qualified applicants working in specialized fields.
+The first is through employment with an established firm, where Highly Skilled Migrant (HSM) visas are commonly used.
+These visas are designed to attract top-tier talent and generally streamline the process for qualified applicants working in specialized fields.
 Several countries also hand out visas tied to labor shortages (i.e. types of work the national population does not offer enough of).

 In this article, we’ll explore how American entrepreneurs can establish their businesses in the EU and secure a work and residence permit.
 We will compare the relevant countries and their various programs and incentives.

-Remember that obtaining a residence permit in one individual EU country, doesn’t automatically grant the right to work and live throughout the entire EU.
+Remember that obtaining a residence permit in one individual EU country doesn’t automatically grant the right to work and live throughout the entire EU.
 Each EU member state has its own immigration policies, and a residence permit from one country is generally not valid for working or long-term residence in another EU country.
-However, Italy is part of the Schengen Area, so a residence permit does allow for visa-free travel to other Schengen countries for short visits, typically up to 90 days within a 180-day period.
+However, residence permits in Schengen Area countries allow for visa-free travel to other Schengen countries for short visits, typically up to 90 days within a 180-day period.
 For longer stays or to work in another EU country, you would usually need to apply for a separate residence permit in that country.
-If you hold a long-term residence permit from an EU member state, you could have more rights under the EU Long-Term Residents Directive (Ireland and Denmark are not part of this agreement), but even then, you’d typically have to meet specific conditions to move and work in another EU country.

 Netherlands